thunderbird-conversations/thunderbird-conversations/README.md

     git submodule init
     git submodule update

 before you start hacking.

-You also need to have your source folder named gconversation@xulforum.org ; this is a temporary hack that will go away once we stop supporting Thunderbird 3.3.
+You also need to run `make` in the `content/pdfjs` directory for the embedded pdf viewer to work properly.

 TESTING
 =======